RoyIvia/devops-cloud-portfolio/05-docker/02-dockerhub.md

 ### Registry Context

-:contentReference[oaicite:0]{index=0} is used as the image registry for distributing built artifacts.
+Dockerhub is used as the image registry for distributing built artifacts.

 In this workflow, it serves as:
 - A central repository for container images